Bio3SS/Bio3SS.github.io/Access.md

 The course sometimes seems full, but you will probably get in if you keep trying.

+Don't worry if you don't have Avenue access yet; everything you need should be on [this site](/)

 # Waivers

 If you want to take Bio 3SS without the prerequisite (Bio 2F), you will need a waiver.